Metadata Privacy Beyond Tunneling for Instant Messaging: Related work

-The initial focus within the cryptography community was mainly towards formalizing the Signal protocol in terms of cryptographic primitives and proving its security under minimal trust assumptions \cite{cohn2020formal,bellare2017ratcheted,jaeger2018optimal,alwen2019double}.
+\ourparagraph{Relation to work on the Signal protocol} Initial work related to Signal included formalizing the protocol in terms of cryptographic primitives and proving its security under minimal trust assumptions \cite{cohn2020formal,bellare2017ratcheted,jaeger2018optimal,alwen2019double}.
 Over time the attention has shifted towards other aspects as well, including implicit vs robust authentication \cite{blazy2019said,blazy2022marshal}; and offline cryptographic deniability \cite{unger2018improved,vatandas2020cryptographic,brendel2022post}.
 The latter line of research is closest to this work.
-The state of the art on this matter is that, from the cryptographic perspective, the Signal protocol only provides offline deniability \cite{vatandas2020cryptographic} (transcripts provide no evidence even if long-term key material is compromised); but no online deniability \cite{unger2018improved} (outsiders can obtain evidence of communication).
+The state-of-the-art on this matter is that, from the cryptographic perspective, the Signal protocol only provides offline deniability \cite{vatandas2020cryptographic} (transcripts provide no evidence even if long-term key material is compromised); but no online deniability \cite{unger2018improved} (outsiders can obtain evidence of communication).
 We bypass this impossibility result by assuming receivers of deniable messages to be honest, and making deniable messages unobservable at a network level, thus strengthening the deniability claims achieved by \ourprotocol\ in comparison to standard Signal.